PsychoLlama/recommendations/README.md

 ## Terminal Tools
-- [alacritty](https://github.com/alacritty/alacritty): I use Alacritty as my terminal emulator across MacOS and Linux.
+- [alacritty](https://github.com/alacritty/alacritty): I use Alacritty as my terminal emulator across macOS and Linux.
 It's configured through a yaml file, which makes it very easy to share configs between computers (*scowls at iTerm*).
 - [tmux](https://github.com/tmux/tmux): You know what this is.
 I'm still going